CoogTV: Station history

-At the start of the 2017 school year, Soheil Nanjee assumed the position of Executive Producer position at CoogTV after the restructuring in 2016.
-CoogTV currently has 15 active shows and over 150 active creators.

 Productions

 Students must submit a production proposal form for their idea to be reviewed.
 If approved, students utilize the SVN studio to tape their show or use the equipment to tape out of the studio.
 They use the Control room for the postproduction of their show or commercial to finish their project.
 Shows taped in studio are linearly taped to Final Cut Pro to be edited.
 Out of studio shows are non-linearly taped onto Mini DV tapes.

 SVN offers various production forms to help students have a guideline from the very beginning of production to broadcasting the final product.